 where

-is the unit normal vector on $\partial \Sigma$ and tangent to $\Sigma$, $\vc{t}$ is the unit tangent vector to $\partial \Sigma$.
-Lastly, we remark, the jump term on \eqref{eq:surface_parts} is on a ridge, i.e. the line on $\Sigma$ where the tangent plane of $\Sigma$ is discontinuous.

-The above formulas are used with a high degree of frequency in emulsions and capillary fluids \cite{NVDCDS16}, \cite{Nika16}.
+is a component of the unit normal vector on $\partial \Sigma$ and tangent to $\Sigma$, $t_j$ is a component of the unit tangent vector to $\partial \Sigma$.
+Lastly, we remark, the jump term on \eqref{eq:surface_parts} is on a ridge, i.e., the line on $\Sigma$ where the tangent plane of $\Sigma$ is discontinuous.
+The above formulas are used with a high degree of frequency in emulsions and capillary fluids (see, e.g., \cite{NVDCDS16}).
 We refer the reader to the appendix of reference \cite{Germain73}, \cite{Germain73II} for an excellent exposition of the above formulae and related topics.